Flat Roof Replacement Cost [2024]

 Unusually shaped flat roofs or roofs where there is a lot of cutting around roof windows or pipes required will take longer, as will flat roofs on second or third storeys which will require scaffolding or access towers.

-The main features of a flat roof include a low slop of between ¼ to ½ inch which allows it to drain water.
+The main features of a flat roof include a low slope of between ¼ to ½ inch, which allows it to drain water.
 However, unlike other sloped roof types, it can hold water for a limited amount of time.
-There are three main types of flat roofing including built-up roofing which features layers of felt and gravel, Modified Bitumen Roofing which is made up of asphalt-based material and membrane roofing which usually features EPDM rubber and plastic.

-A professionally sealed flat roof should last 20 years or more without leaking, so the worst-case scenario for most of us would be having to replace it 3-4 times at most, with the total cost still being much less than building a pitched roof (on average you could completely replace a flat roof around 15 times to spend as much as one single pitched roof build).
+A professionally sealed flat roof should last 20 years or more without leaking, so the worst-case scenario for most of us would be having to replace it 3 – 4 times at most, with the total cost still being much less than building a pitched roof (on average you could completely replace a flat roof around 15 times to spend as much as one single pitched roof build).

-There are several options to choose from, including traditional materials like felt which has a good lifespan and is easy to repair.
+There are several options to choose from, including traditional materials like felt, which has a good lifespan and is easy to repair.
 Other alternatives include EPDM rubber, a highly water-resistant roofing material, which has less to worry about regarding leaks.
 Fibreglass is also a popular choice due to the great aesthetic it offers, and it is also easy to repair.

 How to Find & Hire a Flat Roof Specialist